Order Fulfillment Costs: Fulfillment Services Pricing Explained

 Depending on the specific needs of your business, you may incur additional fulfillment fees, including:

-Some fulfillment partners can take care of customer service-related tasks for you, like accepting orders or handling escalations.
+Some fulfillment partners can take care of customer service-related tasks for you, like answering customer queries or handling escalations.
 The cost of this add-on is largely dependent on how the fulfillment company is set up—some centers have large, dedicated teams of customer service reps fluent in multiple languages, whereas others may simply extend their account administration staff into customer care.
-Call center services averaged $1.43 per minute in 2022.
+Call center services averaged $1.28 per minute in 2023.

-One of the biggest advantages of using FBA, for example, is that reputable customer service is included in your fulfillment charges.
+One of the biggest advantages of using FBA, for example, is that reputable, 24/7 customer service is included in your fulfillment center pricing.

 ShipBob says branded packaging ranges from 10 cents to $10 per box.
 Premium packaging sets crafted to promote an extravagant unboxing experience can cost upwards of $30 per order.
 Plenty of options exist in between those two extremes, such as stickers, printed tissue paper, stylized boxes, and thank-you notes.